Afghan War Memorial, Dum Dum, Kolkata (Calcutta)

 The monument is shaped like a white tower and has some resemblance with the Saheed Minar (Octernoly Monument), which is located at the North – Eastern corner of Kolkata Maidan.

-According to locals the dhum dhum sound of the the testing guns gave Dum Dum its name, but historians differ as the reference of the name Dum Dum can be found far beyond the days of the Dum Dum Ordinance Factory.
+According to locals the dhum dhum sound of the the testing guns gave Dum Dum its name, but historians differ as the reference of the name Dum Dum can be found far beyond the days of the Dum Dum Ordnance Factory.

 Historians believe that the name originates from the Persian word dumduma, which means mound.
 Indeed Dum Dum does have a mound, and it is crowned by the mysterious Clive House, considered as the oldest standing structure in Kolkata (Calcutta).